9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 These impressive ruins are vast, so if you don’t fancy walking, you can rent a bike or hire a rickshaw and driver to pedal you around.

-4) Xcaret ruins
+4) Xcaret ruins (Pole)

-There’s a Mexican folk art museum, a marine turtle conservation sanctuary, an island with jaguars, a manatee lagoon, a butterfly pavilion, a coral reef aquarium – more than 53 attractions and activities in all.
+There’s a Mexican folk art museum, a marine turtle conservation sanctuary, an island with jaguars, a manatee lagoon, a butterfly pavilion, a coral reef aquarium – more than 53 attractions and activities in all!

 Cultural shows at Xcaret pay homage to the Mayan culture